a2x1/factorio_a2x1_config_bits/README.md

 ## Laboratory research speed

-Default value: 1
+Default value: 100

 Enable faster research.
 1 is normal speed, 2 is double speed 3 is triple etc.

 ## Inserters Stack Capacity Bonus

-Default is 50
+Default is: 100

 Number of items that can be transferred by stack inserters